Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/suffix_management.md

     defined with *wildcard* characters, which define either any character (?) or any character string (**\***)
 - The suffix definitions
-    are case- sensitive but the types are not.
+    are case-sensitive but the types are not.
 Type **t** is, therefore, identical to type **T**, but the suffix **.txt** is different from the suffix **.TXT**
 - Empty lines and